 How to Model Ineffective Flow Areas

-Ineffective flow areas are portions of a channel cross section that contain water but are not actively being conveyed.
-It’s basically dead space.
+Ineffective flow areas are portions of a channel cross section where water is present but not actively being conveyed.
+Essentially, it is dead space within the channel.
 This is a common occurrence at channel sections in close proximity to bridge and culvert sections with large embankment constrictions as well as channel sections with wide overbank areas.

-These inactive flow areas need to be eliminated from the calculations in order to get the most accurate results.
-This is done by modifying the channel section geometry for both sections, upstream and downstream, from bridge or culvert structures or any other channel section.
+To obtain the most accurate results, these inactive flow areas must be excluded from the calculations.
+This is achieved by modifying the channel section geometry for both upstream and downstream sections, specifically around bridge or culvert structures, as well as any other channel sections.

 Plan of bridge crossing